- Given the amount of weight and force carried through them, a horse’s knees are among their most important structures.

 Offset knees are a poor conformational trait where the forearm and cannon bones do not line up directly.
 This can be in varying degrees and results in an uneven weight load through the knee.
 This usually results in splints appearing on the cannon bones and other bone issues with the knees themselves.
 Some horses that are lighter in condition can get away with this, although for larger horses it can be very difficult to keep them sound.

 Rotation through the knees both varus and vulgus is an outward and inward deviation respectively of the knee itself.
-They both result in an uneven distribution of weight through the knee when loaded.
+They both result in an uneven distribution of weight through the knee.